RakhithJK/zedeus-nitter-wiki/Unraid-Docker-Container---Community-Apps-Installation-Guide.md

 With that in mind, the installation of Nitter is rather simple once you have the above setup.

-5. Head over to apps and search for Nitter
+5. Head over to apps and search for Nitter, click the 'Click Here To Get More Results From DockerHub' hyperlink to give more results.
 6. Click to begin the installation of Nitter within the search result. (_The repo is zedeus/nitter_)
 7. Set the toggle on the right in the template as ‘advanced view’ (_It defaults to basic view_)
-8. Set your ‘Icon URL’ as https://github.com/zedeus/nitter/blob/master/public/logo.png?raw=true (_This will provide you with the Nitter logo_)
+8. Set your ‘Icon URL’ as https://raw.githubusercontent.com/zedeus/nitter/master/public/logo.png (_This will provide you with the Nitter logo_)
 9. Set your ‘WebUI’ as http://[IP]:[PORT:8080]/ (_This could be changed to whatever suits your local server port requirements - see below_)
 10. Set ‘Extra Parameters’ as --restart=always
 11. Set your network type as needed (_OPTIONAL - Set network type as your network that you utilize for your SSL certs (for me its proxnetwork).)_